-The observer node delegates many of the API calls to the upstream access nodes.
+The light node delegates many of the API calls to the upstream access nodes.

-upstream-node-addresses is the list of access node hostnames to which this observer node can delegate to.
+upstream-node-addresses is the list of access node hostnames to which this light node can delegate to.
 The list can be different from the bootstrap node list.

 bootstrap-node-public-key is the list of the corresponding networking public key of those nodes.

 In the above docker commands, the Flow community access nodes are being used as the upstream access nodes.
-However, any other Flow access node that supports an observer node can be used
+However, any other Flow access node that supports a light node can be used

 All parameters and their explanation can be found here